j0k34sec/StudyHub-BOT/README.md

 - **Q: How do I add more commands?**
   - A: Add a new file in `commands/` using the provided template, then run `node deploy-commands.js` and restart the bot.

+- **Q: I'm getting a NODE_MODULE_VERSION error on Replit**
+  - A: This happens because better-sqlite3 was compiled for a different Node.js version.
+Run the commands in the Replit deployment section to fix it.

 ---